gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

     extraConfig = bars + colors + mods1 + mods2 + mpris + xmonad;
     script = ''
       polybar top &
-      ${pkgs.coreutils}/bin/sleep 1
       polybar bottom &
     '';
   };
 }
 {% endhighlight %}

 As mentioned above, I'm running two different bars, as the `script` section shows.
-I introduced a delay of one second to make sure the system tray gets placed at the top.
-I couldn't find a way to manage the tray independently, unfortunately.

 For the XMonad integration, we only need to add `[module/xmonad]`.
 If we were not using Nix, this could have been defined in the INI files but since we are on NixOS, we do it properly by referencing the binary we want to run from this module, which is `xmonad-log`.
 We also need to do our part in our XMonad configuration, to make sure it sends out information via DBus.